-M bit: When set, the router supports MRT.
-If no separate MRT Profile TLV is advertised in the associated Router Information LSA, then the router supports the default MRT Profile and has a GADAG Root Selection Priority of 100.

-5.3.
-MRT Profile TLV in Router Information LSA
+- M bit: When set, the router supports MRT.
+If no separate MRT Profile TLV is advertised in the associated Router Information LSA, then the router supports the default MRT Profile and has a GADAG Root Selection Priority of 128. - 5.3.
+MRT Profile TLV in Router Information LSA which is defined for both OSPFv2 and OSPFv3 in [RFC4970].
+The RI LSA MUST have area scope.

 A router may advertise an MRT Profile TLV to indicate support for multiple MRT Profiles, for a non-default MRT Profile, and/or to indicate a non-default GADAG Root Selection Priority.
-The MRT Profile TLV is advertised within the OSPF router information LSA [RFC4970]; the RI LSA MUST have area scope.
+The MRT Profile TLV is advertised within the OSPF router information LSA